One website coming up!

 Which Way Do Cufflinks Go?

-Cufflinks add a finishing accent to your suit that reveals a substantial amount about your style.
-Whether it's a black tie event that you're suiting up for, or you're sprucing up your corporate routine, cufflinks are a superb option for demonstrating your good taste and style.
-Essentially, they're are an ace up the sleeve for achieving unabashed sophistication.
-But one of the most important things to consider is which way cufflinks go.
+Cufflinks add a finishing accent to your suit, revealing your style.
+Whether suiting for a black-tie event or sprucing up your corporate routine, cufflinks demonstrate your good taste and style.
+However, one of the most important things to consider is how cufflinks go.
+We'll explain how to put on your cufflinks the right way.

 Cufflinks

-1. Bend your arm up to your chest so you can reach your cuff with your other hand.
+1. Bend your arm to your chest to reach your cuff with your other hand.

-3. Starting from the outside of your cuff, begin sliding the back of your cufflinks through the buttonholes.
-If you are wearing bullet back or whale back cufflinks, you will need to adjust the back to a vertical position.
+1. Starting from the outside of your cuff, slide the back of your cufflinks through the buttonholes.
+You must adjust the back to a vertical position if you wear bullet-back or whale-back cufflinks.

-4. Once the back of the cufflink has been passed through both layers of fabric, adjust it so that it will secure the fabric in place.
-For bullet back and whale back cufflinks, this will mean adjusting the back to a horizontal position.
+1. Once the back of the cufflink has passed through both layers of fabric, adjust it to secure the fabric in place.
+This will mean changing the back to a horizontal position for bullet-back and whale-back cufflinks.

 If you bend your elbow up and extend your wrist in front of your shoulder, the cuff of your shirt should be facing away from you.
 To secure your cufflinks properly, all you have to do is slide the back of them through the slits of your cuffs.
-Start from the outside moving inwards so that the emblem ends up facing the outside.
+Start from the outside, moving inwards so the emblem faces the outside.

-They all generally have the same concept, they include a discernible front and back and their job is to secure your cuffs in place so they don't come apart.
-However, the method of securing them can be slightly different.
+They all generally have the same concept: They include a discernible front and back, and their job is to secure your cuffs so they don't fall apart.
+However, the method of attaching them can be slightly different.

 Cufflink Styles

-Whale back and bullet back style cufflinks involve a rotating bar that attaches to a metal bride.
-This bar rotates 90 degrees so that you can slide your cufflinks on with ease and then rotate the bar so that it sits horizontally.
+Whale-back and bullet-back style cufflinks involve a rotating bar that attaches to a metal bride.
+This bar rotates 90 degrees so that you can slide your cufflinks on quickly and then rotate the bar to sit horizontally.
 This horizontal position will prevent your cuffs from sliding away from each other.

 Bullet Back CufflinksWhale Back Cufflinks

-Fixed back cufflinks involve a metal bridge that connects two decorative fixtures.
-These two fixtures will have one side that's smaller than the other and the smaller side will constitute the back of the cufflink.
+Fixed-back cufflinks involve a metal bridge connecting two decorative fixtures.
+One side of these fixtures is smaller than the other, and the smaller side constitutes the back of the cufflink.

 Fixed Back Cufflinks Ball Return Cufflinks

-The chain style cufflink adopts a similar concept to the fixed back cufflink.
-It involves two decorative fixtures that are held together by a flexible chain.
-This chain will bridge together the two sides of the cuff whilst the fixtures will be large enough to keep them in place throughout the day.
+The chain-style cufflink is similar to the fixed-back cufflink.
+It involves two decorative fixtures held together by a flexible chain.
+This chain bridges the two sides of the cuff, while the fixtures are large enough to keep them in place throughout the day.

 Chain Cufflinks